 The hub of the Meadow Club's routing from the opposite angle.
 The 7th hole doglegs left into the hills.

 In addition, focal points enhance what architecture geeks refer to as the “layering” of holes across an open vista.
 Layering can create visual deception and intimidation.
 Hazards on other holes may look like they’re in play, and bunkers may appear to be closer together than they are.
-Further, layering allows players to preview future holes and recall past ones, giving space for the kind of anticipation and reflection that fixes a course in a golfer’s memory.
+Furthermore, layering allows players to preview future holes and recall past ones, giving space for the kind of anticipation and reflection that fixes a course in a golfer’s memory.

 The “Sweet Spot” of Augusta National